SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alincome/jobs.md

 slug: /alincome/jobs
 ---

 Asking people about their jobs is a common task when getting financial information.
-The `ALJob` class tries to be complete but simple to use and answer about, doing the math for the user.
+The `ALJob` class tries to be complete but simple for your users to answer, doing the math for them, and straight-forward for you to use.

 ## ALJobList tutorial